 Step 5 of answering ‘ how to write a book title ‘

-Your central characters drives the story and everything revolves around them.
+Your central characters drive the story, and everything revolves around them.
 Thinking about what their idiosyncratic characteristics will give you a lot of ideas for your title.
-Many books like “Stuart Little”, “Dr. Strange” and “Hamlet” have plainly used the name of their protagonists in the title.
-The name informs the reader about the leading force in the story and arouses curiosity by the name itself.
+Many books like “Stuart Little”, “Dr Strange” and “Hamlet” have used the name of their protagonists in the title.
+The name informs the reader about the leading force in the story and arouses curiosity.

 Understanding the mood of your book will help you write a title that will evoke the emotion expected from the reader.

-Do not be afraid to allow your title have different shades of meaning.
-Remember, that every form of literature is subjective.
+Do not be afraid to allow your title ave different shades of meaning.
+Every form of literature is subjective.
 The world of words is a self-contained universe of its own, aloof from commentary, open for any reader to enter, perceive and respond.
-(Ayn Rand expresses a similar view when talking about the re-creation of reality, according to the artist’s metaphysical value judgments.)
-Therefore, you have to allow your book title have different meanings for the readers.
+(Ayn Rand expresses a similar view when talking about the re-creation of reality, according to the artist’s metaphysical value-judgments.)
+Therefore, you have to allow your book title to have different meanings for the readers.
 It is often possible that a book title may have a different meaning for the reader after they have read it, than what they had anticipated the title to mean.